 3:30 PM – Cavaillon Synagogue (you can easily substitute this with a visit to a winery or another local attraction)

 6:00 PM – Discover Port of Marseilles and eat at La Marine des Goudes (one of the best fresh seafood meals I’ve had in my life, overlooking the most stunning vista).
 Separately, you can find a restaurant where to eat Bouillabaisse, as this region is well-known for this traditional Provençal fish stew.

 10:00 PM – Head back to the hotel.

 Pro Tip: If you’re dead set on seeing the lavender fields, make sure you time it right.
 When I went the lavender had just been harvested and I did not see one ounce of purple anywhere.
 The best time to see the lavender fields in Provence is from mid-June to mid-July.

-Now, if you’re looking for the best wineries to visit in Provence, you’ll notice that I didn’t include that as part of my itinerary.
+Now, if you’re hoping to add winery visits to your Provence itinerary, you’ll notice that I didn’t include that.
 Since I only had one day and there’s so much to explore, I chose to skip the wineries in favor of seeing other aspects of the area.
 However, if I had more time, I would have spent the second day dedicated to seeing all of the different wineries.

 For those looking to incorporate a winery or vineyard visit into their trip for Day 2, here’s a quick list for you!

 - Chateau la Canorgue